Timonwa/timonwa/README.md

 - ReactJs, NextJs, Redux ToolKit, VueJs, NuxtJs, Vuex
 - Git, GitHub,
 - VsCode, Figma,
-- Trello, Notion, Slack, Google Docs.
+- Trello, Notion, Jira, Slack, Google Docs.

 I also write notes on my blog, [Timonwa's Notes](https://blog.timonwa.com), on frontend development that help beginners have a more accessible learning journey.
 I write by putting the end-users first while at the same time ensuring that every critical piece of information is passed to them.
 I break complex topics and concepts into the simplest of terms and pay attention to details, especially regarding the grammatical structure and tone of my writing.
-I also write for companies like LogRocket and UploadCare.
+I also write for companies like [LogRocket](https://blog.logrocket.com/author/pelumiakintokun/) and [UploadCare](https://uploadcare.com/blog/author/pelumi-akintokun/).
 I'm currently learning about API documentation, and I'm open to writing on it.

 I am passionate about making the web accessible to everyone because I believe that everyone, irrespective of their disability, deserves the right to a good user experience on the web.